NCAR/RAF_field_projects/README.md

 # RAF_field_projects

-Currently just has the projects/nimbus-tests directory.
-Will eventually migrate the whole projects tree.
+Currently just has the projects for nimbus tests target.
+The primary aircraft field project repository is at NCAR/aircraft_projects.